Jaded-Encoding-Thaumaturgy/vs-source/README.md

 chmod +x DGIndex.exe
 sudo ln -s $(pwd)/DGIndex.exe /usr/bin/dgindex

 Optional dependecies:
 - The Chapters can be automatically be checked against libdvdnav using [dvdsrc_dvdnav_title_ptt_test](https://gist.github.com/jsaowji/2bbf9c776a3226d1272e93bb245f7538)
-- The determined dvdstrucut can automatically be double checked agaist libdvdread with dvdsrc
+- The determined dvdstrucut can automatically be double checked agaist libdvdread with dvdsrc1

-Getting a vs.AudioNode  **requires** [dvdsrc](https://github.com/jsaowji/dvdsrc/)
+Getting a vs.AudioNode and demuxing ac3 **requires** [dvdsrc2](https://github.com/jsaowji/dvdsrc2/)

 The splits should behave just like mkvmerge chapter splits (split before the chapter, first chapter is 1)